NERD-Community-Ethiopia/ml_fundumentals/README.md

-# 🎓 Multi-Model AI Comparison: Student Learning Journey
+# 🎓 Multi-Model AI Comparison: Student Learning Journey -by Natnael Kebede

 Welcome to your **Machine Learning Learning Journey**!
 This repository is designed to teach you how to compare different AI algorithms on the same dataset - a fundamental skill in machine learning practice.